 It would be stupid to use a mechanical timekeeper as the main diving tool, but, if partnered with an electronic diving computer from Suunto or some other serious diving gear manufacturer, it will be a nice backup accessory.
 Still, despite its rugged look, the new M-Force can easily be worn as a casual watch for those who want to draw some attention to their active lifestyle.

-According to the Japanese company, the new M-Force is powered by the Japanese made Caliber 40N50 self-winding movement.
+The M-Force sports the Japanese-made Caliber 40N50 self-winding movement.
 Built on 22 jewels, it beats at a rather slow frequency of 21,600 vph.
-Not affecting accuracy, the “heart beat” increases the mechanism’s longevity reducing the wear of the moving parts.
+Not affecting accuracy, the “heartbeat” increases the mechanism’s longevity reducing the wear of the moving parts.

-As I have already noted, there are three versions of the dial, but each one comes equipped with huge luminous hour markers and hands.
+There are three versions of the dial, but each one comes equipped with huge luminous hour markers and hands.
 Even the seconds hand has a small dip of lume closer to the tip.
-From where I stand, the power reserve indicator on this model is not particularly necessary, but is still a nice feature to have if you don’t plan to wear the watch on a daily basis.
+From where I stand, the power reserve indicator on this model is not particularly necessary but is still a nice feature to have if you don’t plan to wear the M-Force 200M on a daily basis.

 Price: $720 (MSRP)